Latest News and Case Studies

 The latest release of workplace fatalities by the Health and Safety Executive (HSE) showed that between April 2021 and March 2022, 123 workers died in work-related accidents in Great Britain.
 The industries with the highest deaths were construction (30), agriculture, forestry, and fishing (22), and manufacturing (22).
 A further 80 members of the public were killed following a work-related accident:

 The HSE also published figures for Mesothelioma, a cancer that can be caused by past exposure to asbestos.
 The figures show that 2,544 people died from the disease in 2020.
-Current mesothelioma deaths reflect exposure to asbestos primarily occurring pre-1980s and annual deaths are expected to decline during the next decade:
+Current mesothelioma deaths reflect exposure to asbestos primarily occurring pre-1980s and annual deaths are expected to decline during the next decade.

 Midland Steel Reinforcement Supplies (UK) Ltd, of Motherwell has pleaded guilty to breaching Sections 2(1) of the Health & Safety at Work etc. Act 1974, Regulations 5(1) and 11(1) of the Provision and Use of Work Equipment Regulations 1998 and Regulation 9(3) of the Lifting Operations and Lifting Equipment Regulations 1998 after HSE inspections in 2019 revealed injuries to two workers on separate occasions.
 The company was fined £450,000 plus £41,23.51 in costs: